Thunder-Solutions/Thunder-State/README.md

 state.dispatchers.toggleAlert(false)
 ```

 That's all you need for your first simple state!

-## Future

-There will still be several more additions before officially releasing to npm.
+Additionally, there are more options to make your state even more powerful, such as:
- * computed values, which will also be assigned to `state.getters`
+ * computed values
+ * watchers
- * an option to make actions work asynchronously
+ * asynchronous actions
- * integration with graphQL
+ * time travel debugging

 ## Maintainers